ppnnoot/fastapi-vue-app/README.md

 ## Usage
 1. File Upload:
 - Open the frontend application.
 - Select a file in .csv or .xlsx format.
 - Click "Upload" to send the file to the backend for processing.
 - After successful upload, the data will be displayed on the frontend.

+2. API Endpoints:
+- ```POST /uploadfile``` : Accepts file uploads in ```.csv``` or ```.xlsx``` format.
+- Use Postman or similar tools to test API endpoints directly if needed.